Providing Care for a Person With a Frontotemporal Disorder

 Caring for someone with FTD presents unique challenges.
 Many caregivers face declines in their own health while caring for a person with FTD or a related disorder.
 To stay healthy, caregivers can:

 - Ask family and friends for help with child care, errands, and other tasks.

-People with frontotemporal disorders typically live 6 to 8 years with their conditions, sometimes longer, sometimes less.
+People with FTD typically live six to eight years with their condition, sometimes longer, sometimes less.
 Most people die of problems related to advanced disease.
-For example, as movement skills decline, a person can have trouble swallowing, leading to aspiration pneumonia, in which food or fluid gets into the lungs and causes infection.
+For example, as movement skills decline, the person may have trouble swallowing, leading to aspiration pneumonia, in which food or fluid gets into the lungs and causes infection.
 People with balance problems may fall and seriously injure themselves.

 NIA Alzheimer’s and related Dementias Education and Referral (ADEAR) Center

 The NIA ADEAR Center offers information and free print publications about Alzheimer’s and related dementias for families, caregivers, and health professionals.
 ADEAR Center staff answer telephone, email, and written requests and make referrals to local and national resources.

 Explore the Alzheimers.gov website for information and resources on Alzheimer’s and related dementias from across the federal government.